Who is Escoffier?

-The creation of the brigade system is credited to Georges Auguste Escoffier.
-After serving in the French army, he brought his military hierarchy experience to a hotel kitchen in the 1800s.
+Georges Auguste Escoffier created the kitchen brigade system.
+After serving in the French army, he brought his military hierarchy experience to a hotel kitchen in the 1800s to establish a kitchen hierarchy.
 The goal of the system was to streamline the kitchen duties and facilitate in the prevention of chaos.

-During the 1800s, grand sized hotels started to become popular.
-And with grand sized hotels, they needed grand sized kitchens to feed all the patrons.
-With such large kitchens a system of hierarchies had to be established to aid in the daily production of food.
+During the 1800s grand sized hotels started to become popular, requiring grand sized kitchens to feed all the patrons.
+Without organization of the larger staff, chaos might have ensued.
+Escoffier created a hierarchical system to aid in the daily production of food.
 Every station in the restaurant was identified and cooks were put in each place.

 Even in an open kitchen where you can see what everyone is doing, it's hard to tell exactly what is their specific job.
 If you just saw the photographs from the restaurant could you identify what each person does in their brigade?